 Tim Wilson: Climate research from the ground-up

-Wilson is a scientist for ORAU and the Atmospheric Turbulence and Diffusion Division (ATDD) of the National Oceanic and Atmospheric Administration, and he is the only scientist at ATDD studying soil sample data that is collected from CRN stations.
+Wilson is a scientist for ORAU and the Atmospheric Turbulence and Diffusion Division (ATDD) of the National Oceanic and Atmospheric Administration, and he is the only scientist at ATDD studying soil sample data that is collected from USCRN stations.

 “The sensors are all in very different environments.
 For example, think about sensors in Arizona versus California versus Florida,” explained Wilson.
 “Different regions with the sensors have vastly different climate.”